How To

 Using an Odor Eliminator

-If you’re having trouble eliminating the smell with baking soda, you may want to try using an odor eliminator.
-It is a product that you can use to get rid of the odor.
+If you’re having trouble eliminating the smell with baking soda, try using an odor eliminator.
+It is a product you can use to eliminate the odor.
 It’s a liquid that can be sprayed into the air.

 Fresh air can also help to eliminate odors.
 A long drive with the windows down could be extremely beneficial.

-If you’re in a real hurry, you could even try cleaning the car with bleach.
+If you’re in a hurry, try cleaning the car with bleach.
 But be cautious.
 Bleach can evaporate and produce a hazardous gas.
-It might be a good idea to hire a professional to assist you with this.
+Hiring a professional to assist you with this might be a good idea.

 Frequently Asked Questions